zsahmed/dialogflow_cloudfunction/README.md

-# DialogFlow Agent and Cloud Function eVect Example
+# eVect Health DialogFlow Agent and Cloud Function Example

-*Demonstrates a Dialogflow Agent running on GCP Cloud Functions with BiqQuery integration.*
+**6/3/2019**

+eVect Health is a chatbot application built on GCP that uses a Dialogflow Agent trained to ingest text and spoken user requests and provide health and medical information pertaining to vector borne illnesses.
+The Dialogflow’s pre-trained natural language processing capabilities allow users to intelligently converse with the application.
+The Agent accesses data stored in BigQuery.

+*3rd place winner of Slalom's 2019 Open Data Hackathon.*

 ## DialogFlow Agent